-Operational risk has increased by GBP 9.1 million from December 31, 2021, driven by the increase in gross reserves since the prior year end largely due to the aforementioned increase in claims provisions.
+Operational risk has increased by GBP 8.2 million from December 31, 2022, driven by an increase in gross reserves since the prior year end largely due to an increase in claims provisions.

-The credit effect of the loss absorbing capacity of deferred taxes has decreased by GBP 1.1 million from December 31, 2021 and this takes account of the time horizon for partial recognition of future profits, future investment return and further details.
+The credit effect of the loss absorbing capacity of deferred taxes has increased by GBP 5.3 million from December 31, 2022 and this takes account of the time horizon for partial recognition of future profits, future investment return and further details.
 The LACDT recoverability is supported by the following:

 - A net DTL on the EBS.
-This net DTL balance is available to be offset against any DTA created by losses occurring generated by a 1 in 200 shock-loss in 2023. - Losses generated by the shock-loss can be carried back with the LACDT element being the maximum of the amount of tax suffered in the year preceding the shock-loss.
-Following a profitable 2022 the available carry back tax is significant. - Future tax payments forecast on Board-approved planned profits (limited to a maximum of 5 years and taking account of prudency in light of uncertainty in the planning process) are recognised in the LACDT calculation for plan years 2024 to 2027, against which the recovery from a 1 in 200 year shock-loss occurring in 2023 could be carried forward and offset, taking account of post-shock reduction in future premium volume, reduction in value of invested assets, reduced investment returns and increased expenses (claims handling and administrative) in particular.
+This net DTL balance is available to be offset against any DTA created by losses occurring generated by a 1 in 200 shock-loss in 2024. - Losses generated by the shock-loss can be carried back with the LACDT element being the maximum of the amount of tax suffered in the year preceding the shock-loss.
+Following a profitable 2023, the available carry back tax is significant. - Future tax payments forecast on Board-approved planned profits (limited to a maximum of 5 years and taking account of prudency in light of uncertainty in the planning process) are recognised in the LACDT calculation for plan years 2025 to 2028, against which the recovery from a 1 in 200 year shock-loss occurring in 2024 could be carried forward and offset, taking account of post-shock reduction in future premium volume, reduction in value of invested assets, reduced investment returns and increased expenses (claims handling and administrative) in particular.

-At December 31, 2022 the maximum LACDT (after adjustment for uncertainty in the planning process) is fully recoverable.
-The most significant areas of sensitivity of the LACDT (hence SCR) are the level of expected future profit and tax carryback related to the prior year noting the deferred tax position on the economic balance sheet is also sensitive to interest rates.
+At December 31, 2023 the LACDT (after adjustment for uncertainty in the planning process) is fully recoverable.
+The most significant areas of sensitivity of the LACDT (hence SCR) are the level of expected future profit and tax carry-back related to the prior year noting the deferred tax position on the economic balance sheet is also sensitive to interest rates.